Alabama's Africatown Hopes For Revival After Slave Ship Discovery

 "They built that little town from just about nothing — just from the bushes and trees they cut down," says Woods.
 "They made a place where they could carry on their history from Africa.
 And their children would be able to see they wasn't lazy ... but they had a lot of pride."

-Interest in Africatown has been on the rise since Clotilde survivor Cudjoe Lewis's story was the subject of last year's bestseller Barracoon by Zora Neale Hurston, published after her death.
+Interest in Africatown has been on the rise since Clotilde survivor Cudjoe Lewis' story was the subject of last year's bestseller Barracoon by Zora Neale Hurston, published after her death.

 Now the discovery last month of the shipwreck in the Mobile River is bringing new attention.

-Note: A previous version of this story incorrectly spelled a reference to Darron Patterson's last name as Paterson.